robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 ### Genericism

 Our `write_template_to_file` function is almost entirely *generic*.
 This means that it contains very few assumptions or constraints that are specific to our project.
 It could in theory be reused as-is by any other program that needed to write templated files to files.
-This is a good thing, because it meanst that it will be easier to adapt as our program's requirements change.
+This is a good thing, because it means that it will be easier to adapt as our program's requirements change.

 Here's an alternative implementation of `write_template_to_file` that would still work but would be much less generic.
 Notice how its contract has changed from accepting arguments of `(template_path, output_path, template_variables)` to `(file_name, project_name, template_variables)`: